 This discussion is one of the great nutrition debates of our time.

 In one camp are vegans, vegetarians, and macrobiotic dieters, who eat a ton of whole grains.
 They say grains will help them live longer and healthier, free of chronic disease.
-Indeed, recent news seized on a Harvard study connecting grains with lower risk of death.
+Indeed, recent news seized on a Harvard study connecting grains with a lower risk of death.

 In the opposing camp, you’ve got the Paleo, Whole30, and Atkins advocates, who strictly limit or even completely avoid grains.
 They say not eating grains will help them live longer and healthier, free of chronic disease.
 They dominate plenty of news, too.